blumilksoftware/openapi-toolbox/readme.md

 By default, it should be available under `GET /documentation`.

+#### OpenAPI documentation endpoint

+Serving a documentation itself can be tricky, especially if specification is built from multiple nested files.
+Here OpenAPI specification files will be built accordingly to configuration and by default the result should be available under `GET /documentation/raw`.

 #### OpenAPI specification validation

 OpenAPI specification files will be built accordingly to configuration and validated on demand by running an Artisan command: